Healthy Living 5 min read

 Supporting Educators- Group Therapeutic Spaces

-“I think the wellness of teachers is fundamental before we can help the wellness of students.”- Holly Combs, 4th and 5th grade teacher at Cobb Elementary School in San Francisco.
+“I think the wellness of teachers is fundamental before we can help the wellness of students.”- Holly Combs, 4th and 5th grade teacher at Cobb Elementary School in San Francisco

 The YMCA of San Francisco offers a variety of mental health programs to families.
 We serve almost 500 people weekly in mental health programs that involve youth trauma recovery, using group, individual, and family therapy for support.
 Clinicians work tirelessly on building relationships between children and their parents to create healthy environments for growth.
 However, family members are not the only influences in a child’s healthy upbringing.
 Teachers can impact young lives just as much as familial relatives.
 The Teacher and Staff Support Team (TSST) addresses teachers needs.
 TSST is currently offered in over one-third San Francisco Public Schools.